 How can I become involved?

-The RAC will advertise in the newspaper when they are filling a position and will accept applications for memberships.
-Complete the AD-775, along with a resume, and return both to the Bitterroot National Forest, 1801 N. First, Hamilton, MT 59840 Attn: Joni Lubke.
+If you are interested in applying, please complete the AD-775, along with a resume, and return both to the Bitterroot National Forest, 1801 N. First, Hamilton, MT 59840 Attn: Joni Lubke.